PossibleLlama/commit-check/docs/README.md

 - `apiKey` - A PAT for the user.

 Optional configuration:
-- `project` - Filter the cards to only those in the given project.
+- `projects` - Filter the cards to only those in the given projects/ List of strings.
-- `status` - Filter the card to only those in the given status.
+- `status` - Filter the card to only those in the given statuses.
+  List of strings.

 ### ClickUp